Skip to main content

 Organizations are advised to exercise some caution with using early access material, as it is more subject to change than most other material.
 Substantial work has been done to validate that this change is viable, but the change has likely not been field tested.

-Also, any subsequent change to material introduced in an early access version is considered “non-breaking”, so can be incorporated into a minor-point release.
+Any subsequent change to material introduced in an early access version is considered “non-breaking”, so can be incorporated into a minor-point release.

 Avoiding Early Access Material

-Purpose of Early Access Releases
+Purpose of Early Access

-- data model changes are not easily verified due to wide variation in ecosystem patterns
+• data model changes are not easily verified due to wide variation in ecosystem patterns

-- once released, a standard is difficult and expensive to change
+• once released, a standard is difficult and expensive to change

-Early access releases provide an important mechanism – or invitation – for early adopters to try out proposed changes.
+Early access materials provide an important mechanism – or invitation – for early adopters to try out proposed changes.
 The Alliance has also discovered over time that the burden of proof that a change is viable needs to be actual field usage.
 Previous processes that used community review (i.e., soliciting broad feedback on data model changes via documentation process) were ineffective: participation was low and these processes did not effectively filter issues and raise important questions about use cases.

 Where Are Data Standard Releases Located?